Matheus-jacobb/matheus-jacobb/README.md

 ### Hello !👋 Welcome to my profile

-- 🇧🇷 Sorocaba/SP, Brazil
+- 🇧🇷 Caieiras/SP, Brazil
-- 🦸‍♂️I'm technical eletric and eletronic
-- 👨‍💻I'm Currently studying computer engineering
+- 👨‍💻Graduated in computer engineering
 - 🌏I also like to travel

 ----